-Lead temperature on Salespanel is a lead grading feature that helps your sales team know how leads are actively engaging with your product/website at any given point of time.
+The lead temperature on Salespanel is a lead grading feature that helps your sales team know how leads are actively engaging with your product/website at any given point in time.
 The lead temperature is a dynamic metric and keeps changing based on lead behavior.

 Hot: This means that the lead is actively engaging with your content and is showing interest.
-If lead is Hot and is also an MQL, it is a good idea to start interaction with them.
+If the lead is Hot and is also an MQL, it is a good idea to start interacting with them.

 Warm: This means that the lead has started engaging with your product and is slowly starting to show intent.
 They might go ‘Hot’ soon.

 Neutral: The lead is neither hot nor cold.
 It would be a good idea to engage and nurture them until they go hot.
 A lead showing a neutral temperature can also mean that the lead has not engaged with your product for a while and are at risk of going cold.
 If it’s an existing customer, they probably are at risk of churn.

 Cold: This means that the lead/customer has not engaged with you in weeks.
 If the lead has not engaged with your website or emails in weeks.
 If it’s a lead, they might have dropped off.
 In that case, they need to be re-engaged and probably need a good reason to come back.
 If a customer’s status shows cold, it means that they are at a very high risk of churn.
 It would be a good idea to get in conversation with them and find out why they are not engaging with your product.

 Overall, the lead temperature is a metric for you to determine lead intent in combination with other lead qualification features on Salespanel like lead scoring and segmentation.